Occupation Report ยท Finance & Accounting

 Your personalised plan

-Credit Analysts score 70/100 on average — but your score depends on seniority, location, and skills.
+Credit Analysts score 70/100 on average — but your score turns on how much of your week is Financial Statement Spreading (88% exposed), and on seniority and sector.

 Not a Credit Analyst?
 Check your own score.